Faculty

 A native of Monroe, Louisiana, her major areas of study were violin, flute and piano as she obtained her B.M.E. degree from University Louisiana Monroe.
 She was Music Department Honor Graduate and was listed in Whos Who in American Colleges.
 She received her M.M.E. degree (studying Suzuki Pedagogy with John Kendall) from Southern Illinois UniversityEdwardsville in 1969.
 After graduation, she was invited to coordinate John Kendalls Suzuki Program at the University.
 After ten years in this position, she moved to Amarillo to take the position at AC.

 Mrs. de la Bretonne is a member of the Amarillo Symphony and the AC Faculty Trio/Quartet.
-She performs frequently in the community and in her church music program.
+She performs frequently in the community and in her church music program and she is actively involved in community youth education programs, coaching the second violin section of the Amarillo Symphony Youth Orchestra, and performs with a quintet from the Amarillo Symphony for third grade students in local public schools.

 Camille Day Nies